Email hosting for ecommerce: transactional email and shared support in one place

 Most email hosts do not offer an API for sending transactional email.
 Stores end up paying for a separate service like SendGrid or Postmark just to send order confirmations.

-SHIPMAIL includes an API with TypeScript and Python SDKs for programmatic email.
+Shipmail includes an API with TypeScript and Python SDKs for programmatic email.
 Order confirmations, shipping updates, and account notifications are sent through the same infrastructure that handles team email.
 One domain, one set of authentication records, one deliverability reputation.

 The Pro plan ($9/month) includes 10,000 sends per month.
 The Team plan ($29/month) includes 100,000.
 For most small to mid-size stores, that covers both team email and transactional volume without a separate service.